rachel-ftw/RR.com/README.md

 Working to rebuild my site from scratch

-TODO
+Deliverables:
-- figure a blog platform
+- connect medium api for blog, blog presented in cards.
-- connect contact form to email
+- use react
-- content :<
+-